 Our dedicated Valuations Department can provide expert written opinions on Market, Probate, Insurance, Matrimonial, Superannuation and Cultural Gifts Valuations and further enhances our status as auction leaders and valuation professionals.

-In 2018, we will host monthly Valuation Evenings at our Melbourne and Sydney premises.
+In 2018, we will host monthly Valuation Evenings at our Melbourne premises.
 Join us, from 5pm-8pm, for complimentary valuations and advice on buying and selling at auction.
 No appointments required.